cactacea/android/docs/GroupsApi.md

 # **deleteGroup**
 > deleteGroup(id)

-Hide this group and delete all messages
+Hide a group and delete all messages

 ### Example
 ```kotlin